Drdoomblunt/VRisingUIBuddyFix/README.md

 Some list element names might start with (?) or (!!) symbols which signify that these elements must be treated carefully.

  - (?) - element is invisible by default so it is hard or impossible to change its position unless it is shown.
 This often relates to some notifications.
- - (!!) - element is available for modification but has some weird UI placement or overlay position.
-For example, `Bottom Danger` element has interactable PANEL in the bottom of the screen, but is places above it with high vertical offset.
+ - (!!) - element is available for modification but has some weird UI placement or overlay position which hasn't been fixed yet.
- -

 ![image](https://github.com/user-attachments/assets/f5ca61c7-6deb-4ece-8b38-d994a66b9813)

-Some controls like `Ability Bar` and `Action Bar` have quirky structure so we use `Detached` panels to control their position.
-Detached panels are rendered as a separate gray panels and can be placed anywhere, moving this panel will move corresponding UI element.
+Some controls like `Chat Window` have quirky structure so we use `Detached` panels to control their position.
+Detached panels are rendered as a separate gray panels that are always visible and can be placed anywhere, moving this panel will move corresponding UI element even if it is currently invisible.
 ![image](https://github.com/user-attachments/assets/566f659d-5527-4c11-a2ec-51e3041c8b89)

+## Emergency

+OMG!
+UI IS MESSED UP!
+WHAT DO?!!!
+Don't worry.
+In case you can't fix the UI using the provided tools you can always delete config file located at `V Rising\BepInEx\config\panthernet.UIBuddy.cfg`.
+Or you can edit/remove individual panel settings from `Panels` config section if you confident in what you're doing.

 ## Credits